DataDog/documentation/content/en/synthetics/api_tests/websocket_tests.md

 A notification is sent by your test based on the [alerting conditions](#define-alert-conditions) previously defined.
 Use this section to define how and what to message your team.

-1. [Similar to how you configure monitors][6], select **users and/or services** that should receive notifications either by adding a `�@notification`�to the message or by searching for team members and connected integrations with the drop-down box.
+1. [Similar to how you configure monitors][6], select **users and/or services** that should receive notifications either by adding a `@notification` to the message or by searching for team members and connected integrations with the drop-down box.

 2. Enter the notification **message** for your test.
 This field allows standard [Markdown formatting][7] and supports the following [conditional variables][8]: